CleverRaven/Cataclysm-DDA/doc/TILESET.md

 It shouldn't be necessary to run decompose.py very often.
 Legacy tilesets should only need to be converted to composite tilesets one time.

 ### tools/gfx_tools/compose.py
 This is a Python script that creates the tilesheets for a compositing tileset.
-It reads all of the directories in a tileset's directory with names that start with `pngs_` for sprite files and `tile_entry` JSON files, creates mappings of sprite file names to indices, merges the sprite files into tilesheets, changes all of the sprite file name references in the `tile_entries` to indices, and merges the `tile_entries` into a `tile_config.json`.
+It searches tileset subdirectories with names that start with `pngs_` for sprite files and `tile_entry` JSON files, creates mappings of sprite file names to indices, merges the sprite files into tilesheets, changes all sprite file name references in the `tile_entries` to indices, and compiles `tile_entries` into a `tile_config.json`.

 Like decompose.py, it requires pyvips to the image processing.

 The original sprite files and `tile_entry` JSON files are preserved.

 ### directory structure
 Each compositing tileset has one or more directories in it with a name that starts with `pngs_`, such as `pngs_tree_32x40` or `pngs_overlay`.
 These are the image directories.
-All of the sprites in an image directory must have the same height and width and will be merged into a single tilesheet.
+All sprites in an image directory must have the same height and width and will be merged into a single tilesheet.

 It is recommended that tileset developers include the sprite dimensions in the image directory name, but this is not required.  `pngs_overlay_24x24` is preferred over `pngs_overlay` but both are allowed.
 As each image directory creates its own tilesheet, and tilesheets should be as large as possible for performance reasons, tileset developers are strongly encouraged to minimize the number of image directories.